jim-kinter/csat-construction-safety-analytics-tool/README.md

 - **macOS**: Docker Desktop (latest) → same link above
 - **Linux**: Docker Engine + docker-compose plugin (already installed on most distros)

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+You are free to use, modify, and distribute CSAT for any purpose (including commercial).

+**I kindly ask** that if you use or modify CSAT in your own projects, you:

+- Give credit by keeping the copyright notice
+- Let me know!
+I'd love to hear how it's being used — email me at [your email] or open an issue here.

+Thank you for respecting the spirit of open collaboration.

-#### Try It Now (you'll need to go to <https://platform.openai.com> to get an API key and then paste that API key in the script below)
+### Try It Now (you'll need to go to <https://platform.openai.com> to get an API key and then paste that API key in the script below)

 ```bash
 # Clone and enter